kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 #### Story 1

-A cluster administrator is running Kubernetes 1.30.12 and wishes to perform a cautious upgrade to 1.31.5 using the smallest upgrade steps possible, validaing the health of the cluster between each step.
+A cluster administrator is running Kubernetes 1.30.12 and wishes to perform a cautious upgrade to 1.31.5 using the smallest upgrade steps possible, validating the health of the cluster between each step.

 - For each control plane component, in the [recommended order](https://kubernetes.io/releases/version-skew-policy/):